Paul Griffin (journalist): Executive career

-Griffin also successfully led the campaigns of several Queensland and Australian political figures both during his time at QTQ-9 and through his own business.

-Life after television

-Hill & Knowlton

-In 1987, Griffin joined the global public relations agency Hill & Knowlton as the executive responsible for the firm’s Queensland operations, working under the direction of President and Chief Executive Officer Robert L. Dilenschneider, who was based at the firm’s New York headquarters.
+Following his departure from Nine Network in 1987, Griffin joined the global public relations agency Hill & Knowlton as the executive responsible for the firm’s Queensland operations, working under the direction of President and Chief Executive Officer Robert L. Dilenschneider, who was based at the firm’s New York headquarters.
 Griffin’s six-year term coincided with a period of significant corporate and governmental reform in Queensland, during which his services were sought on high-profile media and policy matters.

-Paul Griffin Communications
+Griffin Communications

 In 1992, Griffin established Paul Griffin Communications, later known as Griffin Communications.

-Griffin offered services spanning communications strategy, crisis management, media training, speech presentation, and political campaigns.
+Griffin's services spanned corporate communications strategy, crisis management, media training, speech presentation, and coordination of political and electoral campaigns.
 Griffin also worked as a guest lecturer with the Public Relations Institute of Australia (Queensland Division) and in Mass Communications at the University of Southern Queensland, and was a member of the Australian Institute of Management.

-Social Causes

-Following his departure from Channel 9, Griffin regularly supported a range of causes and organisations on a pro bono basis.
+Philanthropy

+Griffin supported several causes, charitable organisations and individuals.

 He was an early advocate for marriage equality in Australia through his political, media and community work with the Gay and Lesbian Welfare Association of Queensland (GLWA).
 Griffin began working with the GLWA in the early 1990s, at a time when homosexuality had only recently been decriminalised in Queensland.

 His primary focus was to reduce the number of gay and lesbian people dying by suicide through promotion of the association’s telephone counselling and information services to people across the state through traditional media and public directories.

 Griffin also maintained a strong interest in social causes relating to human rights, journalistic ethics and standards, voluntary assisted dying, and the response to institutional child abuse of boys aged between 12 and 16 at a facility in Beaudesert established by the De La Salle Brothers in 1961, which closed in 2001.

-He frequently compered community and not-for-profit events throughout Queensland, including the Young Achiever Awards.
+He frequently compered community and not-for-profit events throughout Queensland, including the Young Achiever Awards, fundraisers and community sporting events.

 Personal life

-Once described by The Courier-Mail as Channel 9’s “most eligible bachelor”, Griffin later married Ansett flight attendant Lesley Hughes at St Francis College Chapel in Milton, Brisbane.
+Once described by The Courier-Mail as Channel Nine's “most eligible bachelor”, Griffin later married Ansett flight attendant Lesley Hughes at St Francis College Chapel in Milton, Brisbane.
 They had raised three sons before separating several years later.
 Griffin and Hughes first met in 1979 at the wedding of mutual friends, married in 1982, and remained close friends until his death.

-Legacy
+Death

 Griffin died in Brisbane on 5 March 2013, aged 65, following an extended period of ill health.
 At the time of his death, Nine News Queensland newsreader Andrew Lofthouse described him as “one of the most successful newsreaders ever to grace these studios,” referring to the Mount Coot-tha studios where Griffin had presented for many years.
 Nine veteran newsreader Bruce Paige said, “He was a lovely bloke... and much loved by the Nine viewing family.”

 Griffin was survived by his three sons, Daniel, James and Ben.